NPann/MrVox2D/readme.md

     3. the magnetic field and its variation over the voxel dimension (B0 orientation, linear gradient)
     4. the water diffusion (diffusivity, hindered or not)
 * MrVox2D is particularly designed to generate dictionaries of MR signals with varying input properties (e.g. blood volume, vessel size, oxygenation).
-For example, it has been used succesfully in the vascluar fingerprinting framework [(Christen et al. NeuroImage 20014)](http://www.sciencedirect.com/science/article/pii/S1053811913012019)
+For example, it has been used successfully in the vascular fingerprinting framework [(Christen et al. NeuroImage 20014)](http://www.sciencedirect.com/science/article/pii/S1053811913012019)
 * **Specifically**: The voxel is considered as a 2D plane and the magnetic inclusions (e.g. vessels) are disks randomly spread in this 2D plane.
 Voxel and sequence parameters are defined in a text file.
 MR sequence is passed as a function of the simulator.
 Perturbation of the magnetic field by the susceptibility inclusions are considered.
 Diffusion is modeled by convolution of a gaussian kernel and can be hindered to compartment walls.
 Even though the simulation is 2D, the MR signal is similar to the one obtained in a 3D voxel with isotropic vessel orientation when the number of vessels is "high enough" [(Pannetier et al. Plos.
 2014)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0057636).
 * **Limitations**: The simulation of the diffusion is modeled by a convolution kernel and the computation is performed in the Fourier domain.
 The related aliasing effect have some consequences:
     1. The geometry lattice must be periodic
-    2. When applying gradient, their strenght must be such that the dephasing over the voxel extend during the simulation step time dt must be modulo 2 x pi.
+    2. When applying gradient, their strength must be such that the dephasing over the voxel extend during the simulation step time dt must be modulo 2 x pi.

 ### How do I get set up? ###